JackHon55/DND_Master_Release/README.md

 # DND_Master_Release
-Releases of DND Master program - Version 1.3 updated 7/11/2023
+Releases of DND Master program - Version 1.5 updated 25/11/2023

 1. Download, go to code and download the zip file
 2. Unzip the file anywhere you like
 3. Enter the extracted folder and unzip the libcef file.
 Make sure the resulting .dll file is in the same place as DND_HP.exe
 4. Only Windows Scaling 100% is supported.
-Change it in Desktop->Right Click->Display Settings->Scale and Layout before you run the program* (Don't know why but it sucks for me too)
+Change it in Desktop->Right Click->Display Settings->Scale and Layout before you run the program* (Other Scaling may cause funky layout issues)
-5. Run DND_HP.exe and load dnd_stat when prompted
+5. Run DND_HP.exe and when prompted, CLICK CANCEL OR CLOSE THE PROMPT
-6. Follow the instructions on the Data-Notepad tab in DND_HP to modify my character sheet into yours
+6. FOLLOW THE INSTRUCTIONS on the Instruction tab to start creating your character sheet
+7. Save regularly into a different file, and from then on you can load that file when launching DND_HP.exe

-7. For updates, you should re-download the whole thing again, just make sure you keep your version of dnd_stat.txt
+8. For updates, you should re-download the whole thing again.
-8. Starting from version 1.3, add ##RBColors-Black,Blue,Purple,White to the starting lines of dnd_stat.txt, for example, right after ##SpellAmount-
+9. There has been large update in file format from version 1.4 to 1.5, old dnd_stat.txt are not compatible and will require manual tweaks.
+I suggest redoing the sheet.

 # Big Panel Tabs OwlBear, Discord, Data-Notepad
 1. Online VTT platform owlbear is integrated.
 If you have a working owlbear room link in the dnd_stat.txt file, you can interact with owlbear freely. (but requires sign in every time)
-2. Discord can be launched from the program, allowing access with no need for alt-tab.
-This instance of discord is from your computer, and it is just launching it then placing it into the program (therefore it is safe)
+2. Discord can be embedded into the program, allowing access with no need for alt-tab.
+This instance of discord is from your computer, you launch it and then place it into the program (therefore it is safe)
-3. Data-Notepad has instructions on how to modify dnd_stat.txt.
+3. Instructions page provides instructions on how to use the program.
+You can also view the current .txt file.
 You can freely make as many copies as required and save them under any name.
 You can have one stat file open at a time, and can load the current opened stat file data into the program.
-Any changes made to the notepad can also be saved as usual (this notepad is just an instance of notepad opened from your computer, then placed into the program)
+Any changes made to the notepad can also be saved as usual.
 4. The Colour Button allows minor customisation of the resource button colour scheme.

 # HP tracker